OpenCHAMI/tutorial-2025/Phase 1/Readme.md

 ### 1.4.1 Update `coredhcp` Configuration

 The release RPM unpacks config files for many of the services including `coredhcp`.
-We need to edit the `/etc/openchami/configs/coredhcp.yaml` config file and uncomment all the values if you see an error when booting.
-The file should look like this:
+We need to edit the `/etc/openchami/configs/coredhcp.yaml` config file and edit it for our setup:

 ```
+cat <<EOF | sudo tee /etc/openchami/configs/coredhcp.yaml
 server4:
   # You can configure the specific interfaces that you want OpenCHAMI to listen on by
   # uncommenting the lines below and setting the interface
   listen:
     - "%virbr-openchami"
   plugins:
     # You are able to set the IP address of the system in server_id as the place to look for a DHCP server
     # DNS is able to be set to whatever you want but it is much easier if you keep it set to the server IP
     # Router is also able to be set to whatever you network router address is
     - server_id: 172.16.0.254
     - dns: 172.16.0.254
     - router: 172.16.0.254
     - netmask: 255.255.255.0
     # The lines below define where the system should assign ip addresses for systems that do not have
     # mac addresses stored in SMD
     - coresmd: https://demo.openchami.cluster:8443 http://172.16.0.254:8081 /root_ca/root_ca.crt 30s 1h false
     - bootloop: /tmp/coredhcp.db default 5m 172.16.0.200 172.16.0.250
+EOF
 ```

 This will allow the compute node later in the tutorial to request its PXE script.